getsentry/sentry-php/README.rst

 ~~~~~~~~~~~~~~~~~~~~~

 If you're using `Composer <https://github.com/composer/composer>`_ to manage
-dependencies, you can add Requests with it.
+dependencies, you can add Raven with it.

 ::